Ancora Advisors LLC Raises Holdings in Walgreens Boots Alliance, Inc. (NASDAQ:WBA)

 Ancora Advisors LLC grew its position in shares of Walgreens Boots Alliance, Inc. (NASDAQ:WBA) by 18.8% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
 The fund owned 29,728 shares of the pharmacy operator’s stock after purchasing an additional 4,700 shares during the quarter.
 Ancora Advisors LLC’s holdings in Walgreens Boots Alliance were worth $1,399,000 as of its most recent filing with the SEC.

-Walgreens Boots Alliance (NASDAQ:WBA) last issued its quarterly earnings data on Thursday, January 6th.
-The pharmacy operator reported $1.68 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.35 by $0.33.
-Walgreens Boots Alliance had a return on equity of 20.28% and a net margin of 4.76%.
-The firm had revenue of $33.90 billion during the quarter, compared to the consensus estimate of $32.87 billion.
-During the same period in the previous year, the firm posted $1.22 EPS.
-The company’s quarterly revenue was down 6.6% compared to the same quarter last year.
-As a group, research analysts expect that Walgreens Boots Alliance, Inc. will post 5.06 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 11th.
-Shareholders of record on Friday, February 18th will be paid a $0.48 dividend.
-This is a boost from Walgreens Boots Alliance’s previous quarterly dividend of $0.47.
-This represents a $1.92 annualized dividend and a yield of 4.05%.
-The ex-dividend date of this dividend is Thursday, February 17th.
-Walgreens Boots Alliance’s payout ratio is presently 25.74%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 11th.
+Investors of record on Friday, February 18th will be given a dividend of $0.48 per share.
+This is an increase from Walgreens Boots Alliance’s previous quarterly dividend of $0.47.
+This represents a $1.92 annualized dividend and a dividend yield of 4.05%.
+The ex-dividend date is Thursday, February 17th.
+Walgreens Boots Alliance’s payout ratio is currently 25.74%.

+In related news, Director Nancy M. Schlichting sold 2,725 shares of Walgreens Boots Alliance stock in a transaction that occurred on Friday, November 19th.
+The stock was sold at an average price of $47.16, for a total transaction of $128,511.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders own 17.40% of the company’s stock.

+A number of equities analysts recently issued reports on WBA shares.
+Morgan Stanley lowered Walgreens Boots Alliance from an “equal weight” rating to an “underweight” rating and lowered their price target for the stock from $56.00 to $49.00 in a report on Thursday, December 16th.
+Mizuho raised their price target on Walgreens Boots Alliance from $51.00 to $56.00 in a report on Monday, January 10th.
+Zacks Investment Research upgraded shares of Walgreens Boots Alliance from a “sell” rating to a “hold” rating and set a $56.00 price objective for the company in a research report on Tuesday, January 4th.
+TheStreet upgraded shares of Walgreens Boots Alliance from a “c+” rating to a “b-” rating in a research report on Monday, January 3rd.
+Finally, UBS Group raised their price objective on shares of Walgreens Boots Alliance from $50.00 to $52.00 and gave the company a “neutral” rating in a research report on Wednesday, December 22nd.
+One analyst has rated the stock with a sell rating, ten have issued a hold rating and one has given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $54.15.

 Walgreens Boots Alliance, Inc engages in the provision of drug store services.
 It operates through the following segments: Retail Pharmacy USA and Retail Pharmacy International.
 The Retail Pharmacy USA segment consists of the Walgreens business, which includes the operation of retail drugstores, health and wellness services, and mail and central specialty pharmacy services.